-Does the school and its students embody passion?
+2. Does the school and student community embody passion?

 It takes resources and effort to bring a campus together, engage different groups, and keep them active.
 Would your prospective universities provide you an active network of peers, faculty, and alumni?
 Are there opportunities to meet people outside of your classrooms or academic department?
 Are alumni available for mentoring or even professional connections?
 And does that alumni network have a demonstrated record of reaching out to and supporting qualified students?

 4. What kinds of events and extracurriculars are available?